The following are some architectural highlights of Azure clusters deployed by Palette:

 The following prerequisites must be met before deploying a workload cluster in Azure:

-- You must register your Azure cloud account in Spectro Cloud as descrbed in the "Creating an Azure Cloud account" section below.
+- You must register your Azure cloud account in Palette as described in the "Creating an Azure Cloud account" section below.

-- You should have an Infrastructure cluster profile created in Spectro Cloud for Azure cloud.
+- You should have an Infrastructure cluster profile created in Palette for Azure cloud.

-To create an Azure cloud account, we would need:
+To create an Azure cloud account, we need:

 - Client ID